Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part3.md

 cd ../SignalResolved_SLTrigger
 python /afs/cern.ch/work/d/dspiteri/VHbb/CxAODReaderCore_May2020/VHbb/CxAODOperations_VHbb/scripts/checkReaderFails.py Reader_2L_32-15_e_MVA_H
 ~~~
-If there are failed jobs you can submit them by searching the failed jobs in the segments directory and submitting the job according to the numerical job numer identified as failed
+If there are failed jobs you can submit them by searching the failed jobs in the segments directory and submitting the job according to the numerical job number identified as failed
 ~~~
 vim Reader_2L_32-15_e_CUT_D1/submit/segments
 ./submit/run 24
 ~~~

-## (3) New Samples MET Trigger Regime.
+## (3) New Samples MET Trigger Regime and (4) New Samples SL Trigger Regime.
 Also an easy one to do, as the commands will be exactly the same as for the previous two sections, but you point to a different location of the samples.
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/CxAODMakerCore_May2020
 vim VHbb/CxAODOperations_VHbb/scripts_CxAODReader/submitReader.sh

+> /eos/atlas/atlascerngroupdisk/phys-higgs/HSG5/Run2/VH/CxAOD_r32-15/HIGG2D4_13TeV/CxAOD_32-15_e/qqZllHbbJ_PwPy8MINLO
 ~~~